-- 15.12 Entrance Wall Signs
+14.01 Purpose 14.12 Entrance Wall Signs

-- 15.13 Drive-Thru Signs
+14.02 Signs Exempt from 14.13 Drive-Thru Signs

-- 15.14 Total Maximum Square Footage of All Signs
+Obtaining Zoning Permits 14.14 Total Maximum Square Footage

+14.03 Regulations for All Signs of All Signs

-- 15.15 Sign Lighting
+14.04 Prohibited Signs 14.15 Sign Lighting

-- 15.16 Temporary Signs
+14.05 Canopy Signs 14.16 Temporary Signs

-- 15.17 Changeable Copy and Electronic Message Displays
+14.06 Ground Signs 14.17 Changeable Copy and Electronic

+14.07 Projecting Signs Message Displays

-- 15.18 Murals and Wallscapes
+14.08 Wall Signs 14.18 Murals and Wallscapes

-- 15.19 Billboards
+14.09 Window Signs 14.19 Billboards

-- 15.20 Sign Permit Process
+14.10 Pylon Signs 14.20 Sign Permit Process

+14.11 Directional Signs

 This Chapter identifies various types of signs and the districts in which each type of sign would be suitable.
 This Chapter also establishes time, place, and manner standards to help appropriately integrate the signs into the intended design and character of each District.
-It is further the intent of this Chapter to prevent signs from becoming a distraction or obstruction to the safe and efficient flow of pedestrian and vehicular traffic and to prevent signs from having an adverse impact on adjacent properties or uses to help promote the health, safety, and welfare of the residents, drivers, and pedestrians of the [Village/Township].
+It is further the intent of this Chapter to prevent signs from becoming a distraction or obstruction to the safe and efficient flow of pedestrian and vehicular traffic and to prevent signs from having an adverse impact on adjacent properties or uses to help promote the health, safety, and welfare of the residents, drivers, and pedestrians of the [Township].

-15.02 SIGNS EXEMPT FROM OBTAINING ZONING PERMITS
+14.02 SIGNS EXEMPT FROM OBTAINING ZONING PERMITS